avTranscoder/avTranscoder/README.md

-# avTranscoder
+# mediaManager

 C++ API for LibAV / FFMpeg

-Based on LibAV/FFMpeg libraries to support various video formats, avTranscoder provides the high level API to re-wrap or transcode media easily.
+Based on LibAV/FFMpeg libraries to support various video formats, mediaManager provides the high level API to re-wrap or transcode media easily.

 You can also use its Java & Python bindings for simpler integration in your own projects.